HUPO-PSI/mzQC/doc/multi-run.mzQC.md

             }
           ]
 ```
 The `inputFile` object is only sketched here.
 It can contain a lot more information, such as file format and further properties.
-See the full example below or `single-run.mzQC` for details.
+See the full example below or `individual-runs.mzQC` for details.

 In  `qualityMetrics`, we will store the actual QC information for a particular `setQuality`.
 Each `qualityMetric` has an `accession` and the corresponding `name` are defined by the QC CV (see `qc-cv.obo`) and should be represented exactly as stated in the .obo file.
 The `value` carries the actual information.
 Metric `value`s can be either single values, tuple of values, or matrices or tables (shown in other examples).